Chit Swe: Korean plane crash search

-Failure of political system and birth of new era in Myanmar

-While he was in BSO 2 there are 1988 uprising.
-In his autobiography, he mentioned about the uprising but he said his hatred and fear of war and hurting people is his nightmare.

 Minister

 On September 20, 1988, he was minister of three ministries, Ministry of Agriculture and Forestry, Ministry of Co-operatives and Ministry of Livestock and Fishery.
 On March 18, 1990, he was promoted to Lieutenant General.
 Later, he was Minister of Forestry until his retirement.

 Retirement

 He retired on July 23, 1997.
-The Korean government wanted to search again for commercial airline from Korea so they send a secretary from the Korean Embassy to him and Colonel Tha Win (Retired) to enquire and stated that they wanted to search using their ship.
-He advised them to contact the Ministry of Foreign affair.
 Later he wrote the book Tay Ta Nae Mwe Ta Nae with the pen name "Naung Sit Te", which means "old soldier".
 He finished writing his book on September 18, 2006.
-He now lives happily and peacefully with his family in his residence he'd lived since 1986.